singerxt/metrics-rs-dashboard-actix/README.md

 - Easy integration with any Rust application (Actix currently required for dashboard exposure only)
 - Real-time metrics visualization dashboard with unit-aware charts
+- **Rate metrics** - Automatic per-second rate calculation and tracking from counters
 - Prometheus metrics endpoint
 - Support for custom histogram buckets
 - Unit support for all metric types (displayed in charts)